CABINETS, part 2B

 Sold on ebay in 2014.
 The painted band name "Flesh Horn" nicely removed.
 Produced by GlaRev - see the "G-R" stencilled on the shelf.
 The double-pin corners on the front are new replacements.
 The original single-pin corners can still be seen on the back.

-A beautiful rig - currently in Switzerland.
+Currently in Switzerland.
 The amp is from 1966, but the cab is earlier.
 Note that the terminals of the speakers are on the struts of the frames.

 A cabinet accompanying a cathode biased amp.
 The speakers are replacements - terminals are on small boards between the struts.
 The re-wiring seems to have been done Super Beatle fashion, rather than in the JMI/English way.